 Opportunities in analytics are plentiful in the tri-state area (New York, New Jersey, Pennsylvania).
 This program prepares students for careers in predictive modeling, business intelligence, analytics, data mining in data-driven industries such as marketing, finance, health care, biotechnology and others.
-See this 2016 blog about the different career options in Analytics and the skills needed to succeed.
+See this 2018 blog about the different options in Analytics and the skills needed to succeed.

 A bachelor’s degree in any major with a GPA of at least 3.0 (a B average) and the GRE (see also the admission requirements for the MBS).
 Students must have at least 1 year of calculus (2 semesters and can be taken anywhere).
 Those without computing or statistics undergraduate may need to take introductory courses which can count towards the degree.
 Unsure if you're a good fit?
 Attend one of our online or in-person information sessions or set up an appointment with an advisor.

 A total of 19 credits are required in the business curriculum.
 Six courses are required - all but one of the courses are for 3 credits each.
 Descriptions of the required Business Courses can be found here:

 and 2 business electives - 6 credits (e.g., project management, supply chain, Intellectual property, etc.)